VladimirSolo/React_native_app/README.md

 ## Installation and Setup Instructions

 📦Clone down this repository.
-You will need `node` and `yarn` installed globally on your machine.
+You will need `npm` installed globally on your machine.

 ```bash
 $ git clone https://github.com/VladimirSolo/React_native_app